mui/material-ui/docs/pages/blog/meet-joy.md

 ### Global variants

 Instead of defining variants at the component level, Joy defines variants at the global level.
 This sounds bold at first, but the more we experiment the more it starts to make sense.
 Global variants mostly affect three CSS properties: color, background, and border.
-What this means is that you'll be able to toggle between the same set of variants in any component, allowing for easier consistency across your app.
+What this means is that you'll be able to switch between the same set of variants in any component, more easily maintaining consistency across your app.
 The four variants are text, outlined, soft, and solid.

 ### Component integration

-We put a lot of effort into designing CSS variables for each component so that they can be seamlessly composed with the least customization.
+We put considerable effort into constructing the CSS variables for each component such that they can be seamlessly composed with the least customization.
-One good example is the card component, where the border radius of the card’s children automatically adapts to the card.
+One good example is the card component, where the border radius of the card’s children automatically adapts to that of the card.
-These small details make the component resilient to different scenarios which saves tons of time for manual adjustments.
+These small details mean the components adapt to different scenarios, which saves considerable time by avoiding manual adjustments.
-Joy does not sacrifice the customization experience in order to have the automatic adjustment.
+Joy doesn't sacrifice the customization experience in order to have these automatic adjustments.
-You are able to override the style completely via the usual CSS or even adjust the predefined CSS variables from the `sx` prop.
+You're still able to override the style completely via the usual CSS overrides, or even adjust the predefined CSS variables with the `sx` prop.

-### Perfect dark mode for server-side rendering
+### Perfect dark mode, for server-side rendering

-Joy provides a simple and effective way to prevent UI flickering when users refresh or re-enter the page after they have toggled dark mode on.
+Joy provides a simple and effective way to prevent UI flicker when users refresh or re-enter the page when dark mode is ebabled.
-Moreover, it takes care of the synchronization between browser tabs with a single line of code which allows developers to configure attributes and settings as required.
+What's more, it takes care of the synchronization between browser tabs with a single line of code, which allows developers to configure attributes and settings as required.

 ### Unlimited color schemes

-Joy will not only allow for simple toggling between dark and light mode but also provide the right tooling so you can provide your users with multiple color scheme options.
+Joy not only allows for simple toggling between dark and light mode but also provide the right tooling so you can provide your users with multiple color schemes.
 Within each mode, you'll be able to have as many as you want－powered by CSS variables.

 ## When will I be able to use it?

-A significant part of the core infrastructure for Joy has been made and we've been working in these last couple of months on adding more and more structural components.
-Once we get to a reasonable amount, and with considerable documentation in place, we plan to release an alpha version, which most likely will happen somewhere around the second semester of 2022.
+A significant part of the core infrastructure for Joy has already been developed, and we've been working for the last couple of months on adding more structural components.
+Once we get to a reasonable number, and with sufficient documentation, we plan to release an alpha version, most likely during the second half of 2022.

-However!
-We have developed a couple of mock UIs that showcase what Joy looks like by default.
-These are meant not only for that but to allow you to play around with it a little bit.
-Get access to them by visiting their CodeSandbox link and just experiment with Joy UI for yourself.
+Meanwhile, we've developed a couple of mock UIs that showcase what Joy looks like out of the box, and to allow you to explore it further.
+Follow the CodeSandbox links from the demos to experiment with Joy UI for yourself.